pritam890/SoulSync/README.md

 ## 🌱 Environment Variables

-Create a `.env` file in the backend root and add:
+Create a `.env` file in the backend and client root and add:

 ```
 MONGO_URI=your_mongodb_connection_string